amit08255/slack-workbot/README.md

 10. Now go to oath and permissions page of your slack app and add redirect URLs -- https://serverless-eval.now.sh/oauth.js  (replace https://serverless-eval.now.sh/ with your deployed app URL).

+11. Go to interactive components page of your slack bot app.
+Enable interactivity and set request URL to - https://serverless-eval.now.sh/ (replace https://serverless-eval.now.sh/ with your deployed app URL).

 ## Usage

 * Invite app to any slack channel and run any of below commands for app --